 I once read a book on how different cultures express gratitude.
 A particular point that I found interesting is that giving thanks and appreciating what we have is not a sentiment we are born with.
 Anyone who has spent time with young children know this.

 Gratitude is something that we learn and train up.
 I call it “faking it until you make it.”
-Just like compassion meditation, at first it may not feel sincere but have faith that flooding your mind with positivity eventually rewires it to actually feel.
-Recall those interesting fMRI studies.
+Just like compassion meditation, at first it may not feel sincere but have faith that flooding your mind with positivity eventually rewires it to actually feel it.

 Recognizing that there is no “pure” yin or “pure” yang, it is perhaps easier to describe Yin Yoga in contrast with active, yang styles of yoga.
 Consider the dynamic flow of movement and breath in a typical vinyasa class.
 We often begin our yang practice with tadasana, lifting the inner arches of the feet to draw up Earth energy through the inseams of the legs into the deep core of our belly.
 Using that energy as fuel, we inhale to stretch the arms over head, beginning a vigorous dance that generates internal heat, muscular flexibility, physical strength, and fortitude.
 We match movement and breath with rhythmic beats.
 We engage, we hold, we try harder, we strive for more, we change.